Hacton (ward)

 Hacton is an electoral ward in the London Borough of Havering.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
 It returns councillors to Havering London Borough Council.
 The ward includes the Racecourse Estate in Hornchurch which was built on the former Hacton Farm.

 Havering council elections since 2022

 There was a revision of ward boundaries in Havering in 2022.

+2026 election

+The election took place on 7 May 2026.